 You know you could use help around the shop, but you keep putting it off until next week…and then the next week…and the next… Seriously, could there be anything more stressful than starting a hiring process for a new assistant?

-Whether you’re a stylist who needs a personal assistant, a salon or studio looking for another front desk assistant, or a small business considering hiring a receptionist for the first time, the process can feel daunting at best and excruciating at worst.
+Whether you’re a stylist who needs a personal assistant, a salon or studio looking for another front desk assistant, or a small business looking to hire a receptionist for the first time, the process can feel daunting at best and excruciating at worst.

 Well, good news: Before starting work as Schedulicity’s Head of Content, I ran a media platform for five years that specialized in career and work advice.
 During that time, I interviewed dozens of hiring managers and recruiters about their best hiring tips.

 Below, you’ll find a hiring guide specifically tailored to service providers looking to hire a great receptionist or assistant.
 Follow these steps, and you’ll be in impeccable shape by the time your new assistant shows up on their first day.

 How to Hire a Front Desk Assistant: A 9-Step Guide